nishphp/phpstan-safestring-rule/README.md

  [ERROR] Found 1 error
 ```

-If you want more control, you can use the `safe-string` type.
+More control, it can use the `safe-string` type.

 ```php
     /**